Xinophobia/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Printing groups
 Changing owners
 Creating empty files
-Giving execute permission
+Giving execution permission to owner only
-Giving execute permission to the owner and the group owner
+Giving execution permission to the owner and the group owner Giving execution permission to everybody